-Figure 4-1 illustrates PLMN level scenarios, but this architecture is also applicable to the SNPN scenarios, as explained below.
+Figure 4-1 illustrates PLMN level scenarios, but this architecture is also applicable to the SNPN scenarios and the Indirect Network Sharing deployment, as explained below.

 For the sake of clarity, the NRF is never depicted in reference point representation figures, given that the NRF interacts with every other NF in the 5GC.
 As an exception, in the roaming case, the reference point between the vNRF and the hNRF is named as N27.
 The reference point name of N27 is used only for representation purposes, but its functionality is included in the services offered by the Nnrf Service-Based Interface.

+For Indirect Network Sharing deployment, N27 reference point I salso used between the NRF of the hosting operator PLMN and the NRF of the participating operator PLMN.

 In the case of SNPN, the NRF provides services e.g. in the following scenarios: